 Incorporating Bromeliad or water-soluble fertilizer (recommended at ¼ strength) into your watering regimen once or twice a month is a great way to keep the plant happy and encourages it to blossom.

 They do not need any watering and can last for a couple of years if taken care of.
 Keep them away from humid, wet environment, and avoid strong, direct light.
 If you have accidentally wet your flowers, leave it to dry overnight in an air-conditioned room to absorb the moisture.
+Preserved flowers are organic and natural, kindly note that there will be gradual color fading over the years.

 For air plants in aeriums, you will need to remove the plants for soaking and make sure that they are dry before putting them back.
 The smaller the aerium, the lesser the air circulation will be and the longer the plant will hold the moisture.
 Larger aerium has better air circulation and you can mist it few times a week.

-Water Propogation: Money Plant, Tabletop Palm, Spider Ivy,
+Water Propogation: Money Plant, Tabletop Palm, Spider Ivy, Water Shamrock, Pennywort

 After collection, fill tap water near to the brim of the test tube for all water propagation plants.
 Water must be kept clean by changing weekly for best results.
 A bright location, indirect sunlight is ideal.
 Depending on the plant and conditions, longer roots may take a couple weeks to grow.